openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 * Building allowed/blocked version migration graph
 * Handling readiness, and backup and rollback of 3rd party applications (although end user documentation should be provided)
-* Defining updateability for non-ostree systems
+* Defining updateability for non-ostree systems is left to a future enhancement
 * Protecting against data corruption

 ## Proposal